 You’ll be familiar with the name Candice Carty-Williams.
 Even if you’ve just a passing interest in literature.
 Just last week Carty-Williams’ debut book Queenie, won the British Book Awards’ Book of the Year, prompting a whirlwind of deserved press hype and media coverage for the author.

-Published on 11 April, it’s fair to say that Candice Carty-Williams’ debut novel Queenie has been one of the most anticipated debut novels of 2019.
-Detailing the 25 year old Queenie’s struggle to find herself and her place in the ever-changing world around her, the novel has been rightly championed for delivering a compelling and relatable central character young black women can identify with.
-But who is Candice Carty-Williams, the prodigal 29-year-old author behind Queenie?
+Queenie, if you've not been lucky enough to read it yet, details its 25-year-old eponymous character's struggle to find herself and her place in the ever-changing world around her.
+From the moment it was published, the novel has been rightly championed for delivering a compelling and relatable central character young black women can identify with.

 A lot of South London.
 Born in 1989 Carty-Williams’ childhood saw her, at various times, residing in Croydon, Clapham, Streatham, Ladywell and Lewisham.
 It was whilst living in the latter of these locations, as a teenager, that the young Carty-Williams really first immersed herself in novels and reading.
 Excluded from school for a week, her stepfather sent her daily to Lewisham Library.

 A self-confessed ‘loud’ student at her secondary school, the young Carty-Williams often found herself placed in lower academic sets, something which led to her question her own aptitude and abilities.
 As she explained in an interview with Lewisham Ledger “growing up I never felt I could write… writing wasn’t something I thought I could do”.
 It was through an internship with The Guardian that she first made a name for herself as a writer, and has since become a regular contributor to publications including i-D and Black Ballad.